 Fortunately, you can use Apple's own Disk Utility to reformat the drive, so you don't need to spend too much time wading through Buffalo's website, and the ultra-rugged design of the MiniStation Extreme will ensure that it earns its keep when you're out in the soggy British summer, or working in harsh environments.

-7. WD My Passport Wireless Pro: Best for home entertainment & photographers
+7. WD My Passport Wireless Pro - Best for home entertainment & photographers

-It's also perhaps the most interesting drive on test here.
+This drive also perhaps the most interesting drive on test here.
 You can use the WD My Passport Wireless Pro like a standard wired hard drive, but it also has integrated Wi-Fi and a 10-hour battery.